-The Committee also considered the Going Concern basis on which the accounts have been prepared and can refer shareholders to the Company's accounting policy set out in Note 1(b) on page 33.
+The Committee also considered the Going Concern basis on which the accounts have been prepared and can refer shareholders to the Company's accounting policy set out in Note 1(b).
 The directors are satisfied that the going concern basis is appropriate for the preparation of the financial statements.